bagnalla/solver-aided-stpa/README.md

 :warning: Contact [abagnalla@gmail.com](mailto:abagnalla@gmail.com) to request permission to use this code for commercial purposes. :warning:

-This is a proof-of-concept SMT-based verification system (currently using a [yices2](https://yices.csl.sri.com/) backend) for [STPA](https://youtu.be/2W-iqnPbhyc?si=1iHmgzH7dk9rCDzm).
+This is a proof-of-concept SMT-based validation system (currently using a [yices2](https://yices.csl.sri.com/) backend) for [STPA](https://youtu.be/2W-iqnPbhyc?si=1iHmgzH7dk9rCDzm).
 It's based on a very high-level model of control systems, similar to how they're